Feel like yourself again

 Published 09/14/2017

-Hair transplant procedures have changed and improved considerably through the years, with new innovations offering better results for those dealing with male pattern baldness.
-Besides providing guys with thicker, fuller heads of hair, new hair transplant technology is doing so with less invasive, less painful techniques.
+Hair transplant procedures have improved considerably over the years, with new innovations offering better results for those dealing with male pattern baldness.
+Beyond providing guys with thicker, fuller heads of hair, new hair transplant technology is doing so with less invasive, less painful techniques.

-So, in 2024, what’s the latest in hair transplant technology?
-One of the most popular new techniques for hair transplantation is called NeoGraft® — a minimally invasive surgical procedure that promises to improve your hairline without many of the downsides of traditional hair transplants.
+So, in 2025, what’s the latest in hair transplant technology?
+One of the most popular techniques nowadays for hair transplantation is called NeoGraft® — a minimally invasive surgical procedure that promises to improve your hairline without many of the downsides of traditional hair transplants.

-We’ll cover all the details on NeoGraft, including how it differs from older (and some newer techniques), plus alternatives to hair surgery you might want to consider before signing up.
+We’ll cover all the details on NeoGraft and other hair transplant procedures, plus alternatives to hair surgery you might want to consider before signing up.

-NeoGraft is a modern hair transplant technique that adds thickness and density back to the hairline without some of the downsides of a traditional hair transplant.
+NeoGraft is a newer hair transplant technique that can add thickness and density back to your hairline without some of the downsides of a traditional hair transplant.

-NeoGraft is a semi-automated version of the FUE (follicular unit excision or follicular unit extraction) hair transplant technique.
-With NeoGraft, the surgeon uses a “micro-punch” method to remove follicular hair units (usually containing one to four individual hairs) from one part of the head or beard to be grafted onto areas of the scalp experiencing balding.
+NeoGraft is a semi-automated version of the FUE hair transplant technique.
+With NeoGraft, the surgeon uses a “micro-punch” method to remove follicular hair units (usually containing one to four individual hairs) from one part of your head or beard to be grafted onto areas of the scalp experiencing balding.

 NeoGraft technologies involve a special device to harvest small groups of hair follicles and implant them in other areas of the scalp.
 This means you don’t need a surgical incision.